 The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
-In such a case, he/she will consult with the Independent Person and with you as complainant and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
-Such resolution may include the councillor accepting that his/her conduct was unacceptable and offering an apology, and/or other remedial action by the Council.
-If the councillor complies with the suggested resolution, the Monitoring Officer will report the matter to the Borough Council's Governance and Audit Committee (and the Parish Council) for information, but will take no further action.
+In such a case, they will consult with the Independent Person and with you as complainant and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
+Such resolution may include the Councillor accepting that their conduct was unacceptable and offering an apology, and/or other remedial action by the Council.
+If the Councillor complies with the suggested resolution, the Monitoring Officer will report the matter to the Borough Council's Governance and Audit Committee (and the Parish Council) for information but will take no further action.